 Pulse tools increase productivity and enhance product quality through precision torque control and user comfort.
 Regular tool calibration ensures repeatable accuracy and adherence to international standards.
 A pulse tool is a power tool that must be properly calibrated and maintained.
-Torque testing ensures the pulse tool is operating at peak performance and can highlight potential tooling problems before they arise perhaps due to tool wear or broken components.
+Torque testing ensures the pulse tool is operating at peak performance and can highlight any potential tooling problems before they arise perhaps due to tool wear or broken components.

-A rotary torque sensor is a finely tuned instrument designed for testing and monitoring torque applications.
-Designed for torque evaluation and verification, the rotary torque sensor is a laboratory grade instrument that is commonly used for quality control, R&D and calibration applications.
+A torque sensor is a finely tuned instrument designed for testing and monitoring torque applications.
+Designed for torque evaluation and verification, a torque sensor is a laboratory grade instrument that is commonly used for quality control, R&D and calibration applications.
 A torque sensor is used in conjunction with a torque analyzer.
 For low torque auditing applications, a torque screwdriver sensor is an option.
 For higher torque needs, a torque wrench sensor is the instrument of choice.